thedigitalkern/jamdocs/docs/theme-configuration.md

 In case you are using [Stripe™ by Braintree](https://stripe.com/en-in/payments "Stripe™ by Braintree for India") - Check for corresponding [Processor Decline Codes](https://stripe.com/docs/declines/codes "Stripe™ by Braintree - Processor Decline Codes") as well.

-## Lightspeed for Retail and Restaurant
+## All-in-One System with Hardware Integration, POS Systems, and Apps via **Lightspeed** for Retail and Restaurant

 Manage your inventory, service, data, staff, and customer relationships with a single technology provider: Lightspeed.
 Check out their [YouTube Channel](https://www.youtube.com/user/lightspeedretail "Lightspeed YouTube Channel")